 If you need more information about Phase 2 of the IETF or the application process for England, Wales and Northern Ireland, please contact the BEIS IETF team at email@example.com.

 Stakeholder events and clinics

-We run events and clinics throughout the competition window to inform businesses about the scope of the competitions, eligibility criteria and the application process.
-These are also opportunities for you to speak to us directly about potential projects and applications for funding:
+We ran events and clinics throughout the competition window to inform businesses about the scope of the competitions, eligibility criteria and the application process.
+These were also opportunities for you to speak to us directly about potential projects and applications for funding.